Mick Enchong

 Australian Defence Medal

-“After completing a four year Electrical apprenticeship in Bowen QLD, I joined the RAAF as a Barracks Electrician.
-In 1991 I remustered to a Radio Technician Ground Systems (CE TECH).
-My primary role has been to maintain communications systems that enable the RAAF to safely, efficiently and proficiently deliver capability.
-I work on Airfield, Satellite and HF communication systems.
-In my role as CE Tech, I have been to places like the Cocos Islands (twice) Malaysia (twice) Melbourne, Perth Townsville.
-Brisbane, Katherine, and Canberrra.
-For a small town country Lad, I am thankful that Defence has given me an opportunity of seeing most of Australia and other over seas countries whilst doing my job.
-I have had two deployments, the first to the Solomon Islands in a peace keeping role, providing the Government of the Solomon Islands stability in order to rebuild.
-This deployment was very personally rewarding.
-My unit provided a local school with new facilities that would enable them to deliver education to their students more safely and comfortably.
-For my second deployment in November 2011, I deployed to the Middle East Area of Operation (MEAO) where I deployed with Force Communications Unit (FCU) in support of Operation Slipper.
-During this time I had the honor and privilege of deploying with both my children.
-Flying out to the MEAO on the same aircraft with me was my daughter Tara (RAAF), who was based at Kandahar Airfield with the Herron Detachment.
-My son Jason (Army) then deployed into theatre in 2012 and was based at FOB Wali, near Tarrin Kowt as part of the Mentoring Task Force Group.
-During both my deployments, I have had the privilege of celebrating Anzac Day on these foreign lands.
-It has been a time of reflection and thought of how Servicemen and women, past present and future, have and will contribute to our Nation’s security and that is something I am very proud of.” – Mick Enchong
+I have had two Operational deployments, the first to the Solomon Islands in a peace keeping role, providing the Government of the Solomon Islands stability to de-escalate tension and to rebuild.
+This deployment was very rewarding personally.
+My unit provided a local school with support and constructed new facilities that would enable them to deliver education to their students more safely and comfortably.
+My second deployment, in November 2011, was to the Middle East Area of Operations (MEAO) where I deployed with Force Communications Unit (FCU) in support of Operation Slipper.
+During this time I had the honour and privilege of serving with both my children.
+I flew to the MEAO on the same aircraft as my daughter Tara (RAAF), who was based at Kandahar Airfield with the Herron Detachment.
+My son Jason (Army) then deployed into theatre in January 2012 and was based at Forward Operating Base FOB Wali, near Tarrin Kowt as part of the Mentoring Task Force Group.